 2024 Lexus TX

-“The TX rides on the GA-K platform, which is shared by the Lexus RX and NX.
-As a result the TX drives much smaller than you might think it would, which is a good thing.
-The TX is nimble and the ride is comfortable and overall quiet.”
+STEPHANIE HART: “The TX rides on the GA-K platform, which is shared by the Lexus RX and NX.
+As a result, the TX drives much smaller than you might think it would, which is a good thing.
+It’s nimble on the road, it’s a comfortable ride and it’s overall quiet.”

 Fortunately, it doesn’t take nimble footing to climb into the third row, which has up to 33-and-a-half inches of legroom; the second row has roughly 40 inches.
 Speaking of, the TX can come with a 60:40 split second row or captain’s chairs, altering capacity between 6 and 7 occupants.
 Front occupants are greeted by a standard 14-inch touchscreen with smartphone integration.